 Even more reason to consider investing in a gym franchise?
 Although gym franchises require that the owner has previous management experience, most don’t require experience in the fitness industry.
 So any aspiring entrepreneur with a passion for fitness may be eligible for gym franchise ownership, whether they’re a trained fitness pro or not.
 Plus, the outlook for gym franchises is bright: According to a report by IBISWorld, the health and wellness boom over the past few years has led to a sizable increase in gym membership levels, which continues to grow.
 And in 2019, gym franchises specifically contributed $4 billion to the $34 billion gym, health, and fitness industry.

-If starting a fitness business with a franchise sounds good to you, kick off your search with this list of nine of the most promising gym franchises to buy in 2020.
+Kick off your search with this list of nine of the most promising gym franchises to buy in 2020.

 9 of the Best Gym Franchises to Buy in 2020

 There are tons of gym franchises seeking new location owners, but this list represents nine of the most promising gym franchises on the market right now—based mainly on name recognition, growth rate, and franchisor support system.
 Let’s get started.

 - Estimated total initial investment: $58,870 to $521,437

 Since their start in 2002, Anytime Fitness has opened over 4,000 locations on all seven continents.
 Their popularity mostly comes down to their unique business model: All Anytime Fitness locations are open 24 hours a day, seven days a week, and members can access any of those 4,000+ locations no matter where they are in the world.
 In addition to standard gym fare, Anytime Fitness locations offer a range of classes and services, like yoga, spin, cardio, Zumba, and personal training.
 Anytime Fitness also prides themselves on engendering a supportive environment for members and they prioritize employee wellness.